plforacle/heatwave-turbo/mysql-heatwave-intro/load-heatwave/load-heatwave.md

     - Databases
     - MySQL
     - DB Systems
-2. Choose the root Compartment.
+2. Choose the **turbo** Compartment.
 A list of DB Systems is displayed.
     ![navigation mysql with instance](./images/navigation-mysql-with-instance.png "navigation mysql with instance")

 3. In the list of DB Systems, click the **HEATWAVE-DB** system. click **More Action ->  Add HeatWave Cluster**.